Between Randomness and Arbitrariness: Some Lessons for Reliable Machine Learning at Scale: Proof of Theorem

 \section{Proof of Theorem \ref{thm:spectral-gap}}

-In this section, we prove Theorem \ref{thm:spectral-gap}, which asserts that \methodname{} is reversible and has stationary distribution $\pi$, and gives bounds on its spectral gap relative to the spectral gap of the original Metropolis-Hastings algorithm.
+We prove Theorem \ref{thm:spectral-gap}, which asserts that \methodname{} is reversible, has stationary distribution $\pi$, and gives bounds on its spectral gap relative to the spectral gap of the original Metropolis-Hastings algorithm.\looseness=-1 \begin{proof} For convenience, we prove Theorem \ref{thm:spectral-gap} using Algorithm \ref{alg:poisson-mh2} statement which is statistically equivalent to Algorithm \ref{alg:poisson-mh}.
+The transition operator can be written as the following